googleapis/gapic-showcase/README.md

 ### Is this Showcase API publicly served?

 This API is not publicly served.
-Users of gapic-showcase are expected to run the server locally.

 ## Disclaimer